JGalego/AI.zip/README.md

 #### Overview

 `llama_zip.py` demonstrates how large language models can achieve superior lossless compression by leveraging their deep understanding of linguistic patterns and structures.

+> 🙌 Adapted from [AlexBuz/llama-zip](https://github.com/AlexBuz/llama-zip), a lossless compression utility that leverages a user-provided LLM as the probabilistic model for an arithmetic coder

 #### Quick Start